wc-duck/wc-duck.github.io-src/content/code/protothreads-with-a-twist.md

 # Final note

+I think this turned out nicely and hope that its something that might be useful for some of you.
+On a bigger team with more resources, would I use this?
+Maybe?
+I think a full-scale stack-register switch might be a better solution but that has its own caveats ( TLS-variables for example ).

 Any thoughts or suggestions?
-Is this something that might be useful for you, I would love to hear about it!
+I would love to hear about it!
 Please hit me up on twitter or post in the coro issue-tracker!
 And remember, there will be bugs, there always is!